Alicia Limtiaco

-Alicia Anne Garrido Limtiaco (born August 7, 1963) is a former United States Attorney for the Districts of Guam and the Northern Mariana Islands.
+Alicia Anne Garrido Limtiaco (born August 7, 1963) is a Guamanian politician and lawyer who served as United States Attorney for the Districts of Guam and the Northern Mariana Islands.
 She was sworn in on June 21, 2010, and served until March 10, 2017.
 She was previously tenth (second elected) Attorney General of Guam, serving from January 3, 2007, to June 21, 2010.

-Limtiaco also ran as a candidate for Lieutenant Governor of Guam in the 2018 gubernatorial election as the running mate of senator Frank Aguon Jr, in the Democratic gubernatorial primaries.
+She is running for Guam's at-large congressional district in the 2026 election.

 Early life

 Alicia Anne Garrido Limtiaco was born August 7, 1963.
 She attended the University of Southern California, where she earned a BBA, and then the University of California, Los Angeles, School of Law where she earned a juris doctor.
 She and her husband Vincent have one daughter.
 While in law school, she was a judicial extern for the United States District Court for the Central District of California.
 She then worked as a partner in various law firms, as an assistant attorney general in the Attorney General's Office and as an adjunct faculty member at University of Guam and Guam Community College.